zhuravlevma/typescript-ddd-architecture/README.md

 ### Why do I need Relay?

 We cannot write a message directly to the broker, because it may not be available.

-In this example, there are more than one bounded contexts, you have a monolith in front of you.
-And this monolith is internally divided into modules according to bounded contexts.

 ### Important